sectra-medical/dpat_imageanalysisapi_sdk/contrib/python_modules/sectra_dpat_client/README.md

     Result
 )

-# Slide id, sent by IDS7 in the request
+# Slide id, sent by DPAT in the request
 slide_id = "blabla"

 data = ResultContent(